 Randall Hutto is a lifelong resident of Wilson County.
 Growing up in Watertown, he attended Watertown Elementary and graduated from Watertown High School.
-Randall earned a Bachelor of Science degree from Middle Tennessee State University in 1984, and would continue his education with a Master’s plus 30 degree in Education from Trevecaa Nazarene College.
+Randall earned a Bachelor of Science degree from Middle Tennessee State University in 1984 and would continue his education with a master’s plus 30 degree in Education from Trevecca Nazarene College.

 Randall began a new and challenging career in September of 2010, when the citizens of Wilson County elected him to serve as Wilson County Mayor.

-He and his wife, Paula, have been married for more than 30 years, and have three children, Alex, who recently received his doctorate degree from Tennessee State University, Megan, a 2017 graduate of Tennessee Tech University and Brett, a 2017 graduate of Lebanon High School.
-Randall and his family are members of Immanuel Baptist Church, where he teaches Sunday School and serves as a deacon.
+He and his wife, Paula, have been married 34 years and have three children.
+Alex, a D-1 Facility rep in Cool Springs, Megan, who is a representative for Natera and Brett, who attends Tennessee Tech.
+He has one grandson, Jack.
+Randall and Paula are members of Immanuel Baptist Church, where he teaches Sunday school and serves as a deacon.
 He is a member of the Lebanon, Mt.
-Juliet, and Watertown Chambers of Commerce, and an active member of the Lebanon Breakfast Rotary Club.
+Juliet and Watertown Chambers of Commerce and an active member of the Lebanon Breakfast Rotary Club.